coralproject/coralproject-site-2016/_products/1trust.md

 * [See an early version of Trust in action](https://youtu.be/pP7Rr12j4QY?t=21m30s)
 * Suggest new features [on our community board](https://community.coralproject.net/c/the-coral-project/product-trust)
 * [Email Jeff Nelson with your ideas](mailto:jeff@mozillafoundation.org)
-* Add your ideas in the form below.
+* Add your ideas in the form below

 ## Test our installation on your system